 Proposal 1.
 Given the linkage to RAN4 specification on timing adjustment accuracy and positioning margin, it’s suggested RAN1 needs to involve RAN4 in the location uncertainty value X determination.

-Proposal 2: For the scenario and case combination, consider interpretation 2, i.e., the following in the study for NR NTN GNSS resilient operation

-Combination 1 (Scenario 1 – case a)

-Combination 2 (Scenario 2 - case b)

-Proposal 3: Adopt the Differential delay and Doppler values in table 2 for further evaluation performance analysis including the performance evaluation of PRACH.
+Proposal 2: Adopt the Differential delay and Doppler values in table 2 for further evaluation performance analysis including the performance evaluation of PRACH.

+Proposal 3.
+For Doppler proof preamble signal design, optimized roots can be chosen fitting the normalized Doppler frequency value up to a certain threshold k under given constraints on Ncs.

 Proposal 4.
-For Doppler proof preamble signal design, optimized roots can be chosen fitting the normalized Doppler frequency value up to a certain threshold k under given constraints on Ncs.

-Proposal 5.
 Multi-stage frequency compensation can be applied for under large frequency error case.

 Observation 1.
 NR defined PRACH formats cannot cover the differential delay and Doppler requirements defined in Table 2.